The Haehaeata Natural Heritage Trust was formed in 2017. It operates the Clyde Railhead Community Eco Nursery.

 We were very lucky to come to a management agreement with DOC and have use of the premises (with a tunnel house and hardening off areas), and the land they are on.

 The Trust is named after the Te Reo name for Leaning Rock on the Dunstan Range, the meaning of which is “First to greet the Dawn”.

 Trustees left to right.
-Helen, Tim, Bev, Kevin, Dhana (Nursery manager), Ollie, Claire, Roger (Patron) & Rachael (Admin & Project coordinator)
+Helen Adams, Tim, Bev, Kevin, Dhana Pillai, Ollie, Claire, Roger (Patron) & Rachael (Admin, Nursery Manager & Project coordinator)